FAQ

 WHO IS THIS EVENT FOR?

-This Conference is open to all individuals who identify as members of the Afghan diaspora, are at least 18 years old and not a high school student, and, when the Conference is held in-person, have appropriate documentation to travel to the United States.
-Unfortunately, we cannot assist with travel visas, including providing documentation to obtain a visa.
+This Conference is open to individuals who identify as members of the Afghan diaspora, are at least 18 years old, and have graduated high school by the time of the Conference.

 HOW DO I APPLY?